• Home

 Wireless networks are widely used and it is quite easy to set them up.

 They use IEEE 802.11 standards.
-A wireless router is the most important device in a wireless network that connects the users to the Internet.
+A wireless router is the most important device in a wireless network that connects users to the Internet.

 How to access a wireless network?